Price Action Forex Piercing Pattern & Outside Candles

 When we see these, its no longer a good idea to keep selling or trading in the direction of the trend until the coming reversal shows signs of weakening and the trend will likely resume.
 Below is the follow up candle to the AB piercing pattern.

-It is very common to see a strong follow up candle to a piercing pattern and this confirms its validity.
+It is very common to see a strong follow up candle to a piercing pattern and this aids the price action context.

 Thus, it is very good to be able to spot these patterns, especially if you are trading a strong downtrend and adding onto the position as it continues to advance.
 If you feel the trend is going to continue, one technique could be to wait for the pullback to reach a 20ema on the 2hr or 4hr time frame.
-If price stops here and then forms another reversal candle, then you can start to look for with-trend setups.
+If price stops here and then starts to reverse, then you can start to look for with-trend setups.
 You can also check out my article on the with-trend failure setups using the 20ema for another technique as well.

 One other technique to get back in the trend is wait for a break of the lowest low or highest high from where the piercing formation was.
 A break of this level means whoever countered the trend has given up all the ground they made and are now losing money and the trend is likely to continue.
 Either way, being aware of these formations on the 1hr, 4hr, or daily time frames can alert you to take profits on your trend trades and wait for another setup.

 This is another price action formation that you need to be aware of if you are trading trends and are wanting to know when to take profits and get out.
 Remember trends can go much farther than you think so having fixed targets or parameters for getting out of them is not always advised.
-It is better to wait for price to confirm the trend is ending before you get out and the Outside Reversal formation can often signal such.
+It is better to wait for the price action context of the trend to communicate when the trend is ending before you get out and the Outside Reversal can sometimes paint this picture.

 Taking a look at the same pair but on the 4hr time frame, we can see from the chart below the downtrend is met by a very large candle which engulfs or the price action is completely outside the previous candle.
 This formation is also an AB formation whereby the A candle is also like the piercing, a large candle, yet the B candles’ price action is ‘outside‘ meaning the wicks and ideally body of the B candle are both higher and lower then the highs and lows of the A candle.
 See chart below.